Nickel silver: Uses

-Musical instruments, including the flute, saxophone, trumpet, and French horn, can be made of nickel silver.
+Musical instruments, including the flute, saxophone, trumpet, and French horn, string instrument frets, and electric guitar pickup parts, can be made of nickel silver.
 Many professional-level French horns are entirely made of nickel silver.
 Some saxophone manufacturers, such as Keilwerth, offer saxophones made of nickel silver (Shadow model); these are far rarer than traditional lacquered brass saxophones.
 Student-level flutes and piccolos are also made of silver-plated nickel silver, although upper-level models are likely to use sterling silver.
 Nickel silver produces a bright and powerful sound quality; an additional benefit is that the metal is harder and more corrosion resistant than brass.
 Because of its hardness, it is used for most clarinet, flute, oboe and similar wind instrument keys, normally silver-plated.
 It is used to produce the tubes (called staples) onto which oboe reeds are tied.

 Many parts of brass instruments are made of nickel silver, such as tubes, braces or valve mechanism.
-Trombone slides of many manufacturers offer lightweight nickel silver (LT slide) option for faster slide action and weight balance.
-It was used in the construction of the National tricone resophonic guitar.
+Trombone slides of many manufacturers offer a lightweight nickel silver (LT slide) option for faster slide action and weight balance.
+The material was used in the construction of the National tricone resophonic guitar.
 The frets of guitar, mandolin, banjo, bass, and related string instruments are typically nickel silver.
 Nickel silver is sometimes used as ornamentation on the great highland bagpipe.

-Nickel silver is also used in art.
+Nickel silver is also used in artworks.
 The Dutch sculptor Willem Lenssinck has made several pieces from German silver.
-Outdoor art made from this material easily withstands all kinds of weather.
+Outdoors art made from this material easily withstands all kinds of weather.

-Fraudulent

-Counterfeiters have used nickel silver to produce coins and medallions purporting to be silver rounds, generally in an attempt to trick unsuspecting buyers into paying prices based on the spot price of silver.
-The metal has also been used to produce counterfeit Morgan dollars.